Jeklah/echoes_rpg/README.md

 **Problem**: Input lag or double key presses
 **Solution**: The recent input system overhaul fixed this.
 Update to the latest version.

+**Problem**: Cannot equip items in inventory screen
+**Solution**: This has been fixed in v0.3.0.
+Use number keys 1-9 or click the "Equip" button next to items.

 ### Linux/macOS Issues
 **Problem**: Terminal colors not displaying correctly
 **Solution**: